dcunited001/dcunited001.github.io/_posts/2017-02-28-international-trends-2020-climate-change.md

 to fairly redistribute wealth into the hands of many.
 These metrics could be used to inform investment behavior changes that help fairly redistribute wealth in a natural way that doesn't involve government regulation and bureaucracy.
+It would instead inform investors in how money should be invested to help create an economy that fosters prosperity for everyone.
 This is because, now, we can get much better feedback through data science on how the economy benefits the common person.
 And if it doesn't, we know that something has to change and it becomes trivial to demonstrate this.

-The point is not to forcibly redistribute wealth.
-Instead, it is to architect systems whereby everyone shares wealth and ideally that global population is essentially equivalently invested in the global economy.
+The point is to avoid forcible redistribution of wealth.
+Instead, we should architect systems whereby everyone is empowered and wealth naturally redistributes itself.
+Ideally this will result in an global population is essentially equivalently invested in the global economy.
+We all must be equivalently invested in technology.

+Ultimately, what people want to know is: am I going to have a future, how is my pension going to cover my retirement, what are my options in the pursuit of happiness and will my family feed and shelter my children tomorrow?
+This is what qualitatively matters to people and, in the context of the economy, they might not understand, but that's what they care about.
+Start taking these things from people or undermining their expectation of them and people get angry fast.
+And rightfully so.
+Responsible stewardship of wealth is incredibly important.

 <a name="unparalleled-insight-into-international-economic-trends" />